shoemakerc/books/README.md

-# books-and-albums
+# books

-A list of books and albums that I'd like to read and listen to sometime in the future.
+A list of books I'd like to read sometime in the future.
 For accountability purposes only.

 ### Books